 - A minimum cumulative GPA of 2.7 is required at time of hire and two weeks prior to the commencement of duties in May.
 OLs must maintain a minimum cumulative GPA of 2.7 to remain in the position.
 New Students Orientation will review all OL cumulative grade point averages.
 If an OL’s GPA does not meet these requirements, the OL is no longer eligible and their contract will likely be terminated, unless there is evidence of extenuating circumstances.

 - OLs must be free of current student conduct sanctions and have resolved any pending conduct charges prior to the commencement of OL duties.
 NSO will review all OL conduct histories with the Student Conduct and Community Standards Office.

 - OLs must be eligible to reside in a residence hall at the University of Massachusetts Amherst.

 - OLs must be eligible to work at the University of Massachusetts Amherst.

 The 2020 Orientation Leader job application will open in November.

 Eligible applicants participate in a three-tiered selection process:

-3. The 2014 Orientation Leaders will be notified during Spring Break (March 17 - 21).
+3. Students selected to be 2020 Orientation Leaders will be notified during Spring Break.